 The National Drug Early Warning System, a project of the University of Maryland and NIH, publishes regular illicit drug threat assessments.

-The Centers for Disease Control and Prevention (CDC) publishes data on overdose deaths and mortality statistics through its National Vital Statistics system.
+The CDC publishes data on overdose deaths and mortality statistics through its National Vital Statistics system.
 The CDC also publishes emergency reports on concerns such as the rising number of fentanyl deaths.
 The CDC’s Morbidity and Mortality Weekly report sometimes focuses on deaths from drug overdoses.

 The Food and Drug Administration (FDA), which regulates medications in America, approved the fentanyl patch, but later issued a warning about the dangers of an accidental overdose.